How to Choose the Right Lubricant for Optimal Machine Performance

 5. Seals gaps between parts.

-6. Protects against rust and corrosion.
+6. Removes rust and corrosion.

 A: Refer to the machinery’s operating manual and consider factors like temperature and load requirements.